Skip to Main Content

 Some law reviews supplement their print offerings with short articles that are only posted on their websites.
 For example, the Washington Law Review publishes the Washington Law Review Online.

 Some journals are published online only.
-They are called e-journals (or ejournals).
+They are sometimes called e-journals (or ejournals).

-You can find lists of online law journals at the sites below.
+You can find lists of law journals available online at the sites below.

-Because the universe of online journals is growing, it's likely that each list is incomplete.
+Because the universe of journals available online is growing, it's likely that each list is incomplete.

 Other Guides for Writers & Editors